 Area Kitemark requirement Test method Competence Organisations shall have in place methods to ensure their front-line staff are competent to identify and support vulnerable customers.
 Note: Examples include but are not limited to; The training and assessment being one programme delivered to all staff or one core programme delivered to front line staff with specialised dedicated training to specialist groups who are escalated to or calls are funnelled to (such as Priority service register) as the organization deems appropriate.
-Offering practical and emotional support to frontline staff dealing All staff in frontline roles to be provided initial training in helping vulnerable customers with an ongoing training plan.
+Offering practical and emotional support to frontline staff dealing with suctomers in support legituations.
+All staff in frontline roles to be provided initial training in helping vulnerable customers with an ongoing training plan.
 Competency effectiveness to be conducted to ensure the effectiveness of training every 3 months via all channels.
 Including but not limited to; Identification of vulnerability risks Resolution at FPOC of dissatisfaction Escalation to a complaint where appropriate.
-Evidence that an organization has in place practical measures to with customers in vulnerable situations. support employees where appropriate.
+Evidence that an organization has in place practical measures to appropriate appropriate. with customers in vulnerable situations. support employees where appropriate.
 Examples may include time out for challenging calls, opportunities for staff to share/discuss their experiences, have in place mental health first aiders or employee assistance services.
 Some organizations may already have in place other standards such as BS ISO 45003:2021, which would be accepted as evidence this was met.
 Teams handling vulnerable customers should be free from targets relating to call handling time (if applicable).
 Confirmation of no target in place.
 Evidenced through review of contact centre.

-Area Kitemark requirement Test method Vulnerable consumer - Contact A range of support services and 3rd party representation should be available to provide to vulnerable customers if required.
+Vulnerable consumer - Contact A range of support services and 3rd party representation should be available to provide to vulnerable customers if required.
 Evidenced through call centre procedures, call listening, and frontline staff interviews.

+Area Kitemark requirement Test method Vulnerable consumer - Contact Proactively spot unusual - and damaging - behaviour that isn't fraud, in particular patterns of behaviour that predate serious financial problems.
+Evidenced through assessment of products/tools or services offered to customers.
 Providers shall offer to record their customer's channel of choice for communication so that they can take this into account when they need to get in touch, if the circumstance allows.
 When circumstances change this shall be reviewed.
 Evidenced through call centre procedures, call listening, and frontline staff interviews.
 Note: For some scenarios (such as fraudulent activity on an account or a power cut it may not be possible to use the channel of choice).
 Channel of choice should be used where it is possible.
-Frontline staff shall be able to provide information to customers using a variety of channels which suit the customer needs once they have been determined.
+Frontline staff shall be able to provide information to customers using a variety of channels which suit the customers' needs once they have been determined.
 This shall include being able to offer information in writing if the need has been determined or the customer has requested it (this can be templated or written).
-Evidenced through call centre procedures, call listening, and frontline staff.
-OFGEM requirements for complaint handling (GB Services).
-Assessor to sample evidence of; Compliance with internal complaint policy Customer Feedback & The customer has been written to advise how to complain to the ombudsman when the customer and organization cannot agree.
-Compliance with Utility Regulator Northern Ireland code of Assessor to sample evidence of; complaint resolution conduct Annex 3b for Gas & Electricity Retail & Supply (Northern Ireland services).
-Compliance with internal complaint policy resolution ireland services).
-First answer or acknowledgement within 5 working days with timeline within which the supplier will resolve the complaint (no more than 3 months).
-Evidence that the complaint has been resolved according to policy and no more than 3 months from date received.
+Evidenced through call centre procedures, call listening, and frontline staff interviews.
+Customer Feedback & complaint resolution Compliance with FCA (FCA Handbook DISP 1 - 1.6 Complaints time limit rules).
+Complaints shall be addressed in a timely manner.
+Assessor to sample evidence of; Compliance with internal complaint policy.
+Complaints shall be addressed in a timely mariner.
+Written acknowledgement of receipt of complaint.
+Evidence of the complainant is kept informed thereafter of the progress of the measures being taken for the complaint's resolution.
+Final or other response to complainant in writing within 8 weeks.
+EMD (Electronic money) & PSD (Payment services) complaints final response within 35 working days.